akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 ## Configuration

-The settings for the BigQuery connector are read by default from the `alpakka.google.bigquery` configuration section.
+Shared settings for all Google connectors are read by default from the `alpakka.google` configuration section in your `application.conf`.
+Credentials will be loaded automatically:

-By default, [service account credentials](https://cloud.google.com/docs/authentication/getting-started) are loaded from the file path specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+1. From the file path specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable or another [“well-known” location](https://medium.com/google-cloud/use-google-cloud-user-credentials-when-testing-containers-locally-acb57cd4e4da); or
-When running in a [Compute Engine](https://cloud.google.com/compute) instance, credentials can be loaded automatically by setting `alpakka.google.bigquery.credentials.provider = compute-engine`.
+2. When running in a [Compute Engine](https://cloud.google.com/compute) instance.

+Credentials can also be specified manually in your configuration file.

-If you use a non-standard configuration path or need multiple different configurations, please refer to @ref[the attributes section below](google-cloud-bigquery.md#apply-bigquery-settings-to-a-part-of-the-stream) to see how to apply different configuration to different parts of the stream.
+If you use a non-standard configuration path or need multiple different configurations, please refer to @ref[the attributes section below](google-cloud-bigquery.md#apply-custom-settings-to-a-part-of-the-stream) to see how to apply different configuration to different parts of the stream.
-All of the available configuration settings can be found in the @github[reference.conf](/google-cloud-bigquery/src/main/resources/reference.conf).
+All of the common configuration settings for Google connectors can be found in the @github[reference.conf](/google-cloud-common/src/main/resources/reference.conf).
+Additional BigQuery-specific configuration settings can be found in its own @github[reference.conf](/google-cloud-bigquery/src/main/resources/reference.conf).

 ## Imports